-Selection of potential facilities will be based on the priorities developed for OPQ staff training, the facility's current regulatory status with FDA, and on consultation with the appropriate FDA district office.
+Selection of potential facilities will be based on the priorities developed for OPQ staff training, the facility's current compliance status with FDA, and in consultation with the appropriate FDA district office.
 All travel expenses associated with this program will be the responsibility of OPQ; therefore, selection will be based on the availability of funds and resources for the fiscal year.
 OPQ will not provide financial compensation to the pharmaceutical site as part of this program.

 IV.
 Proposals for Participation

 Companies interested in offering a site visit or learning more about this site visit program should respond by submitting a proposal directly to Janet Wilson (see ADDRESSES and FOR FURTHER INFORMATION CONTACT).
 To aid in OPQ's site selection and planning, your proposal should include the following information: